Getting Started with NLP and spaCy Transcripts

 3:35 but maybe not all text out there is like the text you would have in an academic setting.

-3:40 Even if you have immaculate spelling, things like slang might also be hard for the Spacy model to detect.
+3:40 Even if you have immaculate spelling, things like slang might also be hard for the spaCy model to detect.
 And that brings me to the final point,

 3:50 and that is also that the data set might be just a little bit dated.
 A lot of new concepts in language can be introduced over time.